John 19:1-5 - The Soldiers Mock Jesus

-The Jews had produced no legal reason for Jesus' death; instead, His innocence had been established.
+The Chief Priests and officers could produce no legal reason for having Jesus put to death; instead, His innocence had been established.

 Verse 7: "The Jews answered him, "We have a law, and according to that law he ought to die because he has made himself the Son of God."